 HVAC, Plumbing, Electrical

 When working in HVAC, plumbing, electrical, or other areas that overlap with building construction and maintenance, you’re sure to hear the phrase “up to code” frequently.
-This can apply to compliance regarding a wide range of codes, standards, and legal restrictions that pertain to your industry, so it’s important to stay informed on which restrictions apply to your business.
+This can apply to compliance regarding a wide range of codes, standards, and legal restrictions that pertain to your industry, so it’s essential to stay informed on which regulations apply to your business.

 For most small projects, like maintenance and repairs, you likely don’t need to take zoning into effect.
-You or your customer may need to secure a variety of permits from the local governing bodies before beginning larger jobs or system overhauls, though, and chances are that your customers will rely on your experience and expertise in this department.
+You or your customer may need to secure a variety of permits from the local governing bodies before beginning larger jobs or system overhauls.
+The chances are that your customers will rely on your experience and expertise in this department.

 Many industry standards aren’t legally enforced, but it’s still in your best interest to adhere to accepted industry standards in the work that you perform.
 Also note that some municipalities may adopt standards into local ordinances, in which case you must adopt the code without exception.